 Then surrender.
 Lay down your plans, your agenda, your worries, your ambitions.
 Ask God to lead.
 Ask the Holy Spirit to guide your words, your decisions, and your interactions today.
 Confess anything that needs confessing.
 Bring it all into the light before the day starts.

-Psalm 5:3: "In the morning, Lord, you hear my voice; in the morning I lay my requests before you and wait expectantly."
+Psalm 5:3: "Listen to my voice in the morning, LORD.
+Each morning I bring my requests to you and wait expectantly."

 Get the full daily system